New York City’s air pollution among the world’s worst as Canada wildfire smoke shrouds Northeast

 Detroit was listed in IQair’s top 10 worst locations for air pollution on Tuesday afternoon.
 Chicago’s air quality was moderate on Tuesday afternoon and is expected to remain moderate for the next couple of days.

-Meanwhile, Pittsburgh’s air quality was at unhealthy levels, with forecasts showing a slight shift to unhealthy level for sensitive groups on Tuesday before returning to moderate by Wednesday.
-The city is currently under an air quality alert all of Tuesday.
+Meanwhile, Pittsburgh’s air quality was at unhealthy levels, with forecasts showing a slight shift to unhealthy level for sensitive groups – like the elderly, young children and those with respiratory issues – on Tuesday before returning to moderate by Wednesday.
+The city was under an air quality alert all of Tuesday.

 A cold front is expected to move south over the next few days, pushing smoke farther south and east throughout the week.

 Human-caused climate change has exacerbated the hot and dry conditions that allow wildfires to ignite and grow.
-Scientists recently reported that millions of acres scorched by wildfires in the Western US and Canada — an area roughly the size of South Carolina — could be traced back to carbon pollution from the world’s largest fossil fuel and cement companies, scientists reported Tuesday.
+Scientists recently reported that millions of acres scorched by wildfires in the Western US and Canada — an area roughly the size of South Carolina — could be traced back to carbon pollution from the world’s largest fossil fuel and cement companies.

 And when they burn, the smoke can travel thousands of miles downstream, putting millions more people in harm’s way.